-Executive officers of Sonic (including the Chief Executive Officer) were also eligible to participate in the Sonic Automotive, Inc. Deferred Compensation Plan (the "Deferred Plan") during the 2004 calendar year.
-Under the Deferred Plan, eligible employees were able to elect to defer a portion of their annual cash compensation, up to a maximum of 20% or

-\$100,000, whichever was lower.
+Executive officers of Sonic (including the Chief Executive Officer) were also eligible to participate in the Sonic Automotive, Inc. Deferred Compensation Plan (the "Deferred Plan") during the 2005 calendar year.
+Under the Deferred Plan, eligible employees could elect to defer a portion of their annual cash compensation, up to a maximum of 40% or \$250,000, whichever was lower.
 Sonic makes cash matching contributions of 20% of the amount deferred by the employee, not to exceed \$10,000 per year in matching contributions.
-Sonic may also make supplemental contributions for eligible employees to make up for the additional matching contributions the employees would have received under Sonic's 401(k) plan in the absence of legal limitations on the amount of compensation that can be considered under the 401(k) plan (e.g., \$205,000 for 2004).
+Sonic may also make supplemental contributions for eligible employees to make up for the additional matching contributions the employees would have received under Sonic's 401(k) plan in the absence of legal limitations on the amount of compensation that could be considered under the 401(k) plan (e.g., \$210,000 for 2005).
 Sonic's contributions generally vest pro rata over a five year period.
 Participation in the Deferred Plan is offered annually to a select group of our management and highly compensated employees.
+Contributions by participants in the Deferred Plan, including the executive officers, may be invested in several different investment funds offered by the third-party administrator of the Deferred Plan, with earnings on such amounts determined by the actual market performance of the investment funds selected by the participant.

-Executive officers of Sonic (including the Chief Executive Officer) were also eligible in 2004 to participate in various benefit plans similar to those provided to other employees of Sonic.
+Executive officers of Sonic (including the Chief Executive Officer) were also eligible in 2005 to participate in various benefit plans similar to those provided to other employees of Sonic.
 These benefit plans are intended to provide a safety net of coverage against various events, such as death, disability and retirement.